 1. Climb a mountain higher than you’ve ever climbed

 If you’ve climbed Everest, find a new route.
 For everyone else, you’ve got work to do!
 You might have climbed some high mountains, but there’s always another one worth scaling.
-One of the top Denver PR Firms recommends, of course, the Colorado Rockies!
+In the States, Colorado is your best bet.
+According to one of the top Denver PR Firms, Colorado contains 75% of the land area of the United States with an altitude over 10,000 feet.

 2. Clean up your local natural preserves